TimKirathe/Delani-Studio/README.md

 ## Technologies Used

-- HTML, CSS, Bootstrap, jQuery and Javascript
+- HTML, CSS, Bootstrap, jQuery, Javascript and MailChimp API.

 ##### Setup Instructions and Installation